lyadav44/data690_fall22/Assignment_5/README.md

 - I also learned how to visually show the missing data using matplotlib, KDE (kernel density estimation), Histogram, pie, bar chart, scatter plot etc.

 ### Lecture 7: **Reading Data from other sources**
-- I learned how to read data sets from different sources like json, xml, html tables,
+- I learned how to read data sets from different sources like json as request
+- I learned how to read data sets from relational database, csv, rest-api, text file

 ### Lecture 8: **Python Recap**
 - I learned that Python has a lot of different collections, operators, datatypes, functions, control flows, modules, exceptions etc.